1. IWBAT ensure that verbs agree with subjects that include prepositional phrases.

 - Prepositions Quiz: Click Here

-3. Sporcle Group Challenge: Your table group will compete against the other groups by identifying as many prepositions as you can in just 3 minutes.
+3. Sporcle Group Challenge: Your table group will compete against the other groups by identifying as many prepositions as you can in just a few minutes.
 When Mr. instructs you, click here to go to Sporcle.

 4. Subject/Verb Agreement: Watch a BrainPop! video about subject/verb agreement.
 While you watch the video, complete the cloze notes with the words you see and hear.